gertab/Grits/README.md

 go build .
 ```

-This produces the executable `grits` file, which can be used to typecheck and run programs `./grits path/to/file.grits`.
+This produces an executable `grits` file, which can be used to typecheck and run programs `./grits path/to/file.grits`.
 You can find some examples in the [`examples`](/examples/) directory.

 ```bash